ARE MODERN YOUTH TURNED OFF TO MISSIONS?

 My wife and I are seated next to Frank and Marie Drown, who were engaged in the 1956 attempt to reach

-The next photo was taken at an earlier conference in 2008.
-Missionary Kids are eagerly listening to the Drown's stories.
+The next photo shows Missionary Kids eagerly listening to the Drown's stories.
 Those kids

 Ralph & Verna Harvey